Quick Facts: 2013-2014

 On July 1, 1994, the Montana Board of Regents of Higher Education restructured the state's colleges and universities into two umbrella universities, Montana State University and the University of Montana.
 MSU is the home campus for Montana State University, with the following affiliates:

 - Montana State University-Billings

 - Montana State University-Northern

-- Montana State University-Great Falls College of Technology
+- Montana State University-Great Falls College

 Additional data for schools in the Montana University System are available through the MUS website.
 Please keep in mind that data may vary from that of our individual websites' reports; depending on when they were generated and what criteria were required, there can be slight differences.
 MSU's websites generally report data from a snapshot taken each Fall semester on the 15th class day for our reporting throughout the year.